kfox/dotfiles/README.md

 ## Scripts

-These scripts are all located in the `bin` directory.
+These scripts are all located in the `bin` directory:

 * `bing-wallpaper.sh` will download the latest
   [Bing Homepage image](http://www.bing.com/gallery/)